This set of Dairy Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Milk Quality Farm – 2”.

 1. Most farm bulk milk tanks are designed for every-other-day (EOD) pickup and must cool 25 percent of the volume of the tank to ___ degrees F within two hours after milking.

 Explanation: Bulk tanks are used for pickup.
-They should cool up to 25 percent the volume of the tank to 45 degree F within two hours prior to milking.
+They should cool up to 25 percent the volume of the tank to 45 degrees F within two hours prior to milking.

 2. A consumer found an off-flavor in milk packaged in transparent plastic and exposed to high intensity fluorescent light.
 The off-flavor probably was?